 Traditional Wiper Blade

-The traditional blade served us well and still does, however its moving parts are pron to wear.
-When the blades various components become loose, it causes noise, chatter and alignment issues.
+The traditional blade served us well and still does, however, its moving parts are prone to wear.
+When the blade’s various components become loose, it causes noise, chatter, and alignment issues.
 Most were made from metal which also suffered from unsightly corrosion.

 When I was an apprentice mechanic, if the blade structure was good, we would only replace the rubber blade.
 It’s not very common anymore, but you can still do it.
 Ask for refills instead of complete traditional blades, it’s a little tedious but well within the skills of a novice.